 What is this test?

 This test looks for bacteria, viruses, and other germs in your stool.
 This test can help find out what's causing a digestive tract infection.

 For this test, your stool sample is put in a special container with the nutrients that bacteria or other germs need to grow.
 The lab waits until enough germs are present to be seen under a microscope.
 Once your healthcare provider knows the type of germ causing your infection, he or she can diagnose and treat your illness.

 You may need this test if your healthcare provider suspects that you have a digestive tract infection.
 Symptoms may include:

 Stools that have blood or mucus in them

 Nausea or vomiting

 Diarrhea that lasts more than a few days

 These symptoms are often caused by food poisoning.
-You can get food poisoning by eating food or drinking water that has been contaminated with bacteria, parasites, viruses, or other organisms.
+You can get food poisoning by eating food or drinking water that has been contaminated with bacteria, parasites, viruses, or other germs.

-You may also need this test if you have immunity problems or if your white blood cell count is high, a sign that your body is trying to fight off an infection.
+You may also need this test if you have immune problems or if your white blood cell count is high.
+This is a sign that your body is trying to fight off an infection.